gvwilson/thirdbit/fiction/iffy/index.md

 into a narrow zig-zagging corridor that smelled like sweat and machinery.
 Pipes ran along the ceiling,
-a color-coded mix of water, sewage, secure optical cabling, and highways for the rat-sized repair bots that were now scurrying to defend the mansion.
+a color-coded mix of water, sewage, secure optical cabling, and highways for the raccoon-sized repair bots that were now scurrying to defend the mansion.

 "Any theories, doctor?" the governor asked.